You’ve probably gone hiking once or twice. If you love being outdoors, it might even be your favorite way to spend time.

 Weather forecasts are handy things.
 They can be read from mobile devices, desktops, and found on TV.

-This being said, before you embark on a hike, you should be sure to check the weather for the area that you’ll be venturing into.
+Before you embark on a hike, you should be sure to check the weather for the area that you’ll be venturing into.

 If rain or snow is in the forecast, dress accordingly.
 If the forecast predicts extreme weather, consider rescheduling your hike.